 Each practicum begins with a learning plan and individualized placement planning.
 We have connections with multiple social service organizations in London and the surrounding area, and also have multiple practica opportunities offered through our own King’s Community Support Centre (KCSC) developed by King’s School of Social Work Professional Practicum Education department in collaboration with multiple agencies in London.
 You are guaranteed a high-quality in-person practicum in London and area based on your experience and geared towards your learning goals.
 This field instruction complies with the accreditation standards of the Canadian Association for Social Work Education (CASWE).

-KCSC a multi-service program with the provision of social work support to service users and service providers within the health and homelessness sector (Community and Workforce Support), supportive housing sector (Common Grounds), and area youth and families within school, justice and health care systems (SAFE).
+KCSC is a multi-service program with the provision of social work support to service users and service providers within the health and homelessness sector (Community and Workforce Support), supportive housing sector (Common Grounds), and area youth and families within school, justice and health care systems.

 KCSC was developed by the Professional Practicum Education team within the School of Social Work and includes a research component led by social work faculty.
 KCSC is a supervised student-led program with services delivered by BSW and MSW students.
 Depending on your level of study and experience, you will gain experience in conducting intakes, performing assessments, facilitating groups, system navigation, development of resources, and offering counselling support to individuals, parents/caregivers and youth.

-“My practicum with the SAFE program has been one of the most comprehensive and valuable educational experiences I’ve had at university.
+“My practicum with the SAFE [the Support and Aid to Families Electronically program, now part of KCSC] program has been one of the most comprehensive and valuable educational experiences I’ve had at university.
 Initially, I was worried about how independent the program was, and whether I would have the support I needed.
 I also assumed that it would mostly involve individual clinical counselling, and that I would miss out on learning how to work in an established agency.
 Not only did I feel that I had someone to turn to for support or advice whenever I needed guidance, I also had the flexibility to create my own unique experience within the program.
 Aside from counselling, there have been many opportunities to learn about program development, social work research, community workshops, and working within a clinical team.
 As I’m ending my practicum, I am so grateful to have been placed with the SAFE program.
 Having the freedom to develop my skills in so many different areas has given me a sense of multi-dimensional competence and has prepared me for my career as a social worker.” – Sarah Szpak, MSW student